Financial-Times/origami/README.md

 ### oBrandDefine

-A component defines configuration for each of its supported brands.
-The default brand `master` must be defined.
-To do that use the mixin `oBrandDefine`.
+Components are individually responsible for defining the configuration for each brand they support.
+In order to add configuration for a new brand, use the mixin `oBrandDefine`.

 Brand configuration comprises of variables and supported variants.
 As explained below.
 - [`variables`](#brand-variables)